jazzband/djangorestframework-simplejwt/README.rst

   valid.
 This ``timedelta`` value is added to the current UTC time during token generation to obtain the token's default "exp" claim value.

-SECRET_KEY
+ALGORITHM
+  The algorithm from the PyJWT library which will be used to perform signing/verification operations on tokens.
+To use symmetric HMAC signing and verification, the following algorithms may be used: ``'HS256'``, ``'HS384'``, ``'HS512'``.
+When an HMAC algorithm is chosen, the ``'SIGNING_KEY'`` setting will be used as both the signing key and the verifying key.
+In that case, the ``'VERIFYING_KEY'`` setting may be set to ``None``.
+To use asymmetric RSA signing and verification, the following algorithms may be used:
+  ``'RS256'``, ``'RS384'``, ``'RS512'``.
+When an RSA algorithm is chosen, the ``'SIGNING_KEY'`` setting must be set to a string which contains an RSA private key.
+Likewise, the ``'VERIFYING_KEY'`` setting must be set to a string which contains an RSA public key.

+SIGNING_KEY
-  The secret key which is used to sign the content of generated tokens.
-This setting defaults to the value of the ``SECRET_KEY`` setting for your django project.
+  The signing key which is used to sign the content of generated tokens.
+For HMAC signing, this should be a random string with at least as many bits of information as is required by the signing protocol.
+For RSA signing, this should be a string which contains an RSA private key which is 2048 bits or longer.
+Since Simple JWT default to using 256-bit HMAC signing, the ``SIGNING_KEY`` setting defaults to the value of the ``SECRET_KEY`` setting for your django project.
 Although this is the most reasonable default that Simple JWT can provide, it is recommended that developers change this setting to a value which is independent from the django project secret key.
-This will make changing the secret key used for tokens easier in the event that it is compromised.
+This will make changing the signing key used for tokens easier in the event that it is compromised.

+VERIFYING_KEY
+  The verifying key which is used to verify the content of generated tokens.
+  If an HMAC algorithm has been specified by the ``'ALGORITHM'`` setting, the ``'VERIFYING_KEY'`` setting will be ignored and the value of the ``'SIGNING_KEY'`` setting will be used.
+If an RSA algorithm has been specified by the ``'ALGORITHM'`` setting, the ``'VERIFYING_KEY'`` setting must be set to a string which contains an RSA public key.

 AUTH_HEADER_TYPE
   The authorization header type that will be checked for views that require